SummersRemote/xjx/README.md

 - 🧩 Modular design for tree-shaking
 - 💻 Works in both Node.js and browser environments
 - 📝 TypeScript definitions included
+- ✨ Multiple JSON formats (XJX format with full fidelity or standard format for natural usage)

 ## Installation